Visiting the fascinating country of the Netherlands

 Banana and Nutella pancake with syrup – sugar bomb.

-9. Dutch cafe culture was fun – I am talking about places that sell coffee, not cannabis.
-Places that sell cannabis are called coffee shops which can be sort of confusing, although the smell gives it away.
-Dutch cafe culture is not as cool as French, but we enjoyed hanging out at several cafes located in the various town squares.
-As always – great people watching.
+I am talking about places that sell coffee, not cannabis.
+Places that sell cannabis are called coffee shops, which can be sort of confusing, although the smell gives it away.
+Dutch cafe culture is not as incredible as French, but we enjoyed hanging out at several cafes in various town squares.
+As always, excellent people-watching.

 It was easy to find a decent breakfast.
 I could eat a croissant everyday.